 Children and animals are my favorite forms of life.

 After my relationship blessed me with two stepsons (who I think are the best people I have ever met) and after multiple years of trying to conceive I had come to a place where I accepted the reality that another baby may not be in the hand I was dealt.

 I can honestly say I never felt there was a void in our family unit that needed filling or fixing.
 Of course I wish everyday the boys were with us more than they are (weekends during school, Mon-Weds in the summer and alternating vacations) but there is something to be said for having time with just the two of us.
-I value my time with alone (as I consider myself good company) and have always been very aware of the all encompassing effort young ones require.
+I value my alone time (as I consider myself good company) and have always been very aware of the all encompassing effort young ones require.

 When talking about one long term plan or other, the boys would often bring up the possibility of a new sibling.
 Last year I started adding that it may not be something we need to plan for since by now it normally would have happened.
 They were still hopeful but I would remind them that it’s also a lot of work and a baby has a huge impact on daily life.
 We discussed how nice it is not to have to watch ‘baby shows’ and now we can all go on long hikes and participate in more grownup activities.